jsstokes/cm-setup/README.md

 - *stop-instances* - will stop all the EC2 instances
 - *terminate-instances* - will terminate all the EC2 instances

+**Note**
-**Note** The *setup.py* script is able to generate the start, stop, and terminate scripts regardless of the current state of the instance.
+The *setup.py* script is able to generate the start, stop, and terminate scripts regardless of the current state of the instances.
 However, to properly generate the *hosts* file, all instance must be currently running.
 This is because the public DNS names can only be obtained after an instance is started.

 ## Setup